 Cream Cheese Caramel Apple dip is super quick, easy and delightfully tasty!
-Using a unique combination of ingredients that are accessible at your local shop this is a fun and different recipe.
+Using a unique combination of ingredients that are accessible at your local grocery store, this is a fun and unique recipe.
 Serve this caramel cream cheese dip with crackers or sliced apple for a delightfully enjoyable textural experience.

 🤍 Recipe Highlights